TeamProductionSystem/Momentors_Backend/README.md

 ## View Mentors (User Authentication **Required**)

-- View a list of all mentors
+- View a list of all user with the mentors flag

 ```http
 GET - https://team-production-system.onrender.com/mentor/